-The FedEx guy arrived early on Tuesday and it was a great thing, I’d been waiting awhile to get my SCUF controller back from repairs.
-I’ve tossed many less capable controllers in the trash once they died – admittedly sometimes by my own hands.
-But when my SCUF 4PS died (a natural death) I sent it back to factory for repairs.
-I’ve found the self control to stop deliberately slamming a controller but in the heat of battle they still take some abuse.
+The FedEx guy arrived early on Tuesday and it was a great thing, I’d been waiting a while to get my SCUF controller back from factory repairs.
+I’ve tossed a few less capable controllers in the trash once they died.
+But when my SCUF 4PS died a natural death I sent it back to the factory for repairs.

-The L2, L1, and even the L3 ceased functioning mid Call of Duty (kill confirmed) and it never recovered.
-The next day, January 11th I expressed UPS my controller to SCUF Gaming ATTN: Repair Department.
-I first called the support line to get some idea what to expect.
-Repairs run about $25 to $50 dollars on the average and won’t be performed until they diagnose the problem and you pre-pay for it’s remedy, the super friendly employee said.
-He also told me I’d get an email when it arrived, and when it was diagnosed.
+The left triggers and L3 ceased functioning mid-Kill Confirmed and it never recovered.
+The very next day I expressed my controller to SCUF Gaming ATTN: Repair Department.
+I called the support line first to get some idea about what to expect.
+Repairs run about $25 to $50 US on the average and won’t be performed until they diagnose the problem.
+You pre-pay for the repair.
+The super friendly SCUF support guy also told me I’d get an email when it arrived at SCUF, and again when it was diagnosed.

-Just short of a week later I finally get an email my controller arrived.
-After no word for more than a week after that I wrote in, SCUF Jessica (Scuf Gaming Support) was always friendly in their reply and usually wrote back the same day.
-It took until the 28th for SCUF to tell me my controller needed a new board (at $39.95) and I called the same day to pay for the repair.
-In the end it took about 5 weeks to get my controller repaired, I also upgraded the paddles to the new Pro Paddles.
-I didn’t paid any extra for this upgrade, very nice.
+A week later I finally get an email my controller arrived.
+It was 2-day delivery.
+After no word for more than a week after that, I wrote in.
+Scuf Gaming Support was always friendly in their replies and usually wrote back the same day.
+It took 17 days from when I mailed the controller for SCUF to tell me my 4PS needed a new board ($39.95).
+I called the same day to pay for the repair.
+In the end, it took about 5 weeks to get my controller repaired.
+I also upgraded the paddles to the new Pro Paddles.
+I didn’t pay any extra for this upgrade, very nice.

-The controller arrived in a well padded box in the same exterior condition as when I sent it, except now it was working fine – with new paddles.
+The repaired controller arrived in a well-padded box in the same exterior condition as when I sent it, except now it was working fine – with new paddles.
 Total bill was just under $60 for the repairs and shipping.
-You can see our 4PS SCUF review from September 8, 2014 when it first arrived.
+You can see our 4PS SCUF review when it first arrived.